arthcc/arthcc/README.md

 | 18 years old
 | Learning Python
 | I´m in the 1st semester of computer science, here in Brazil.

-I post here all the projects and basic codes i do when i practice coding.
-You can correct me if you see something wrong or a better way to code since i´m still learning.
-I´d to recive some tips to, so if you would like to share a tip with me, i´d appreciate!
+| You can contact me in: Ensglis, Portuguese, German and Spanish

+I,m just a beginner, so please if you see something wrong or a better way to write that code you saw, please contact me.I am here just to learn since my skills are not that good, so i´d like a lot to recieve any tips or help.
+Thanks for reading!
 :handshake: